Paul Ferdinand Schilder: Body work

 Schilder combined Carl Wernicke's concept of the somatopsychic, Sir Henry Head's postural model of the body, and Freud's idea that the ego is primarily a body ego, to arrive to his own formulation of the fundamental role of the body image in man's relation to himself, to his fellow human beings, and to the world around him.
 Over the years, Schilder wrote a number of papers developing these formulations, culminating in his book The Image and Appearance of the Human Body, published in 1935, which he esteemed highest among his later works."

 Schilder argued that everyone had a (potentially infinite) number of separate body-images.
 He also explored the role of changes in body image in schizophrenia, with especial reference to feelings of depersonalization.

 The considerations and conclusions in his publications were the result of a carefully thorough analysis of practically just a few of his own cases, including histological-neuropathological tests, as well as a systematic and critical study of the related specialist literature.
-In particular, he sought to distinguish his encephalitis periaxialis diffusa from the diffuse sc of gliomas, MS and Heubner’s disease.
+In particular, he sought to distinguish his encephalitis periaxialis diffusa from the diffuse sc of gliomas, MS and Heubner's disease.

 Analytic views

-Schilder was recognized as an unorthodox analyst, he was an opponent of the obligatory and growing training analysis, had a divergent opinion in reference to drive theory and the unconscious.
-His philosophical rudiments were influenced by the phenomenology of Edmund Husserl, his psychological works influenced by Karl Bühler."
+Schilder was recognized as an unorthodox analyst.
+He was an opponent of the obligatory and growing training analysis and had a divergent opinion in relation to drive theory and the unconscious.
+His philosophical rudiments were influenced by the phenomenology of Edmund Husserl and his psychological works influenced by Karl Bühler.
 Freud himself clashed fiercely with Schilder over the question of training analyses, writing to him in 1935 that those of the first analytic generation who weren't analysed did not boast of the fact, and that "whenever it was possible it was done: Jones and Ferenczi, for instance, had long analyses".